SSD Not Showing Up Useful Guide for Users!

 What’s worse than a failing SSD?
-A dead SSD.
+A dead SSD disk.
 Here’s what you can do to recover data from a dead SSD.

-While there are certain similarities, these steps are made specifically for recovering data from a dead SSD.
-You no longer have to worry too much about issues of SSD not showing up.
+While there are certain similarities, these steps are made specifically for recovering data loss from a dead SSD.
+You no longer have to worry too much about issues of SSD files not showing up.

 SSD Quick Fix: Restore Data From a Failed/Dead/No Longer Working SSD